How to Develop Azure Functions with YugabyteDB

 Prerequisites

-Get started on YugabyteDB Managed
+Get started on YugabyteDB Aeon

 For a configuration that provides fault tolerance across availability zones, deploy a three-node cluster on Azure in the westus3 region.
 However, you can start with an always-free single-node Sandbox cluster.